A Dataset of Provincial Carbon Emissions Reduction

 Principle

-For the purpose to select the relevant energy types to measure carbon
+select the relevant energy types to measure carbon emissions, the

-Table 1 Summary of the metadata of
+Table 1 Metadata summary of the Carbon emission

 Item